-Any person who believes that s/he has been discriminated against on the basis of his/her race, color, disability, religion, gender, or national origin while at school or a school activity should immediately contact the School District's Compliance Officer(s):
+Any person who believes that they have been discriminated against on the basis of their race, color, national origin, sex (including sexual orientation or gender identity), disability, age (except as authorized by law), religion, military status, ancestry, or genetic information (collectively, Protected Classes) while at school or a school activity should immediately contact the School District's Compliance Officer(s):

-Director of Human Resources Director of Student Services

-513-574-3200 513-574-3200

-6325 Rapid Run Road 6325 Rapid Run Road

-Cincinnati, OH 45233 Cincinnati, OH 45233
+Director of Human Resources 513-574-3200 6325 Rapid Run Road Cincinnati, OH 45233 Director of Student Services 513-574-3200 6325 Rapid Run Road Cincinnati, OH 45233

-Complaints will be investigated in accordance with the procedures described in this Handbook.
+Complaints will be investigated in accordance with the procedures described in Board Policy 2260 and the pages of this Handbook.
 Any student making a complaint or participating in a school investigation will be protected from retaliation.
-The Compliance Officer(s) can provide additional information concerning equal access to educational opportunity.
+The Compliance Officer(s) can provide additional information concerning equal access to education opportunities.